SLE-FNO: Single-Layer Extensions for Task-Agnostic Continual Learning in Fourier Neural Operators: Methods

 \subsection{Neural Operator Baseline Training}

 We chose FNO as the primary neural architecture~\cite{li2020fourier}.
 The configuration used 4 Fourier layers with 64 hidden channels, lifting and projection ratios of 2, and 16 retained Fourier modes.
-Training was performed for 3000 epochs.
+Training was performed for 3000 epochs and batch size of 8 was used.
 The learning rate started at $10^{-3}$ and was reduced to $10^{-5}$.
 The Sobolev-norm loss was used, which penalizes discrepancies in both the field values and their gradients~\cite{czarnecki2017sobolev}.
 Considering just first order derivatives, the Sobolev loss used is defined as

 where $\hat{y}_i$ and $y_i$ are the predicted and true fields for sample $i$, $\nabla(\cdot)$ denotes spatial gradients, and $\lambda>0$ balances value and gradient matching.

 All fields are discretized at $64\times64$ resolution.
 The model input has 7 channels: 5 time slices of concentration within a cardiac cycle window and two coordinate channels $(x,y)$.
 The target has a single channel corresponding to the 2D TAWSS projection.
 An overview of the FNO architecture is shown in Fig.~\ref{fig:main_model}.